Workplace Pension FAQ

 You don’t need to tell us if you’re using postponement, but you will need to write to the employee(s) who are affected six weeks from when the postponement period starts to let them know.
 Don’t forget that any jobholder can ask to join the scheme from your staging date, and you must be able to create membership and make contributions if they ask you to.

-I’ve missed my staging date.
+I’ve missed my staging date/auto enrolment duties start date.
 Can I still set up a workplace pension scheme with Aviva?

 Yes, you can still set up an Aviva workplace pension scheme if you’ve missed your staging date.
 Find out how Aviva can help when you’ve missed your staging date.

-If I’m a late stager, do I have to pay backdated contributions?
+If I’m late setting up my scheme, do I have to pay backdated contributions?

 Yes, you’ll need to pay backdated contributions from the date that you should have staged.
 In some cases you might not be able to deduct the backdated employee contributions from your workforce, and may need to pay them yourself – so it’s worth setting up a pension scheme as soon as possible if you’re past your staging date to avoid mounting costs.